HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 ---
 layout: post
-title: git: setting up eclipse for java
+title: setting up eclipse for java
 tags: [eclipse]
-image: /img/eclipse-logo.png
+image: /img/eclipse-logo-256.png
 ---

 A summary of recommendations and tips of how to set up your Eclipse IDE the right way.